 Teaching Financial Literacy

-Building an economy that works for all Delawareans
+Building an economic future that works for all Delawareans

 We cannot continue to place the desires of the few over the needs of the many.
-We must look for opportunities to maximize on or grow entrepreneurial development attracting and helping small businesses grow.
-Training and retooling skilled workers will keep our economy productive and innovative.
+Treasurer Davis has developed a program to ensure that all Delawareans, regardless of income and access to financial resources are empowered to build a secure retirement via Delaware EARNS.
+We must look for opportunities to maximize on or grow entrepreneurial development attracting next generation of talented workforce, helping small businesses grow by training and retooling skilled workers to keep our economy productive and innovative.